 Scissor Sheaths – from $5

-From scissors to scissor sheaths.
-Every single cross stitcher probably owns multiple sets of embroidery scissors and like most, one is always kept handy, out on display, getting stuck into things/people all the time.
-So to avoid stabbing yourself, and to keep them safe, and sharp, scissor sheaths were invented.
+Every cross stitcher probably owns multiple sets of embroidery scissors and like most, one is always kept handy, out on display, getting stuck into things/people all the time.
+So to avoid stabbing yourself, and to keep them safe and sharp; scissor sheaths were invented.
 Coming in a whole host of designs, they’re sure to brighten anyone’s cross stitch kit whilst also providing a protective layer that will keep your scissors perfect for years to come!

 Easy Guide Needles – from $7